-SPICT-LIS™ helps identify people in low-income settings with advanced, progressive illnesses.
+SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

-Offer the best available appropriate treatment.
-Assess unmet palliative care needs.
+Offer the best available, appropriate treatments.
+Review unmet palliative care needs.
 Plan care.

 Look for general indicators of poor or deteriorating health.
 May have one or more of these indicators.

-Performance status is poor or deteriorating. (e.g., person stays in bed or a chair for more than half the day.)
+Functional ability is poor or deteriorating. (e.g., Person often stays in bed or a chair for more than half the day.)

-Depends on others for care needs due to increasing physical and/or mental health problems.
+Depends on others more for care due to increasing physical and/or mental health problems.

 Person's carer needs more help and support.

-Progressive weight loss; remains underweight; weight gain from persistent fluid retention.
+Progressive weight loss; remains underweight; low muscle mass; weight gain from persistent fluid retention.

 Persistent symptoms despite the best available appropriate treatment; cannot access treatment due to costs or distance to travel.